 The Catapult develops and manages three key modelling assets:

-- National Energy System Modelling and Analysis – drawing on the internationally peer reviewed Energy System Modelling Environment (ESME) tool to inform and support Government energy strategy and planning policy.
+- National Energy System Modelling and Analysis – drawing on the internationally peer reviewed Energy System Modelling Environment (ESME) asset to inform and support Government energy strategy and planning policy.

-- Storage and Flexibility Modelling and Analysis – complementary to ESME, the Storage and Flexibility Model (SFM) can assesses the value of specific storage technologies, and identify the system service requirements of future energy systems for long term strategic and short term operational uncertainties.
+- Storage and Flexibility Modelling and Analysis – complementary to ESME, the Storage and Flexibility Model (SFM) is an asset that can assess the value of specific storage technologies, and identify the system service requirements of future energy systems for long term strategic and short term operational uncertainties.

-- Local Energy System Modelling and Analysis – applying the EnergyPath® Networks (EPN) local area energy planning tool, to inform and support local authorities and Local Enterprise Partnerships with cost effective low carbon energy transition.
+- Local Energy System Modelling and Analysis – applying the EnergyPath® Networks (EPN) asset to deliver local area energy planning, can inform and support local authorities and Local Enterprise Partnerships with cost effective low carbon energy transition.

-- Building Energy System Modelling and Analysis – utilising the Home Energy Dynamics (HED) tool to understand the interactions between different domestic heating systems, controls, building fabric, weather and consumer needs.
+- Building Energy System Modelling and Analysis – utilising the Home Energy Dynamics (HED) asset to understand the interactions between different domestic heating systems, controls, building fabric, weather and consumer needs.

 Energy Systems Catapult works in collaboration with academia and industry to offer expert modelling and analysis on the planning and design of future low carbon energy systems.
 We deliver insights on the costs and benefits of different choices from across the whole energy system, which supports government and industry in making the right policy and investment decisions.